xpack-dev-tools/cmake-xpack/README-MAINTAINER.md

 - add a new entry like _* v3.22.6-1 prepared_
 - commit with a message like _prepare v3.22.6-1_

-Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.

 ### Merge upstream repo

 To keep the development repository fork in sync with the upstream CMake